dan-unitbv/sliding-window/README.md

-Simulating a simple stop-and-wait communication protocol between a sender and a receiver, using threads and mutexes.
+Simulating a stop-and-wait communication protocol between a sender and a receiver, using threads and mutexes.